Using project activities in kindergarten. Project in preschool or project activity in kindergarten

 Novelty (innovativeness) of the presented pedagogical experience.

-The novelty of this experience is the integrated use of previously known and modern methods and technologies for the development of cognitive interests in children, the structuring of practical and diagnostic material for preschoolers both in the preschool educational institution and in the family.
-Having become interested in the problem of organizing design and research activities of preschoolers, I developed a model for the development of search and research activities in the preschool educational institution and the family, which is aimed at developing the abilities of preschoolers to independently and creatively master new ways of activity.
+The novelty of this experience is the integrated use of previously known and modern methods and technologies for the development of children's cognitive interests, the structuring of practical and diagnostic material for preschoolers both in preschool educational institutions and in the family.
+Having become interested in the problem of organizing design and research activities of preschoolers, I developed a model for the development of search and research activities in preschool educational institutions and families, which is aimed at developing the abilities of preschoolers to independently and creatively master new ways of activity.

-The principle of openness is to be able to perceive the personality of the child, be open, accept and respect his wishes.
+The principle of openness is to be able to perceive the child’s personality, be open, accept and respect his wishes.

-The principle of the activity approach - the child learns the world, gains knowledge through all types of activities, everyone is an active participant in the acquisition, transfer of knowledge, information, attracts friends and adults to this
+The principle of the activity approach - the child learns about the world, gains knowledge through all types of activities, everyone is an active participant in obtaining and transmitting knowledge and information, attracting friends and adults to this

-The principle of freedom of choice is the right of the child to choose the content of activities, to determine tasks, ways to solve them, a partner in joint activities.
+The principle of freedom of choice is the child’s right to choose the content of an activity, determine tasks, ways to solve them, and a partner for joint activities.

-The principle of natural conformity is to focus on the inner world of the child, create conditions for self-development, self-expression of each participant in the cognitive process
+The principle of conformity with nature is to focus on the child’s inner world, create conditions for self-development and self-expression of each participant in the cognitive process

-All projects, classes, experiments, etc. were carried out in the joint and independent activities of children.
-Work was organized in small groups, which helped to instill in children the skills of self-examination, mutual assistance, and develops cognitive communication.
+All projects, classes, experiments, etc. were carried out in joint and independent activities of children.
+Work was organized in small groups, which helped to instill in children the skills of self-examination, mutual assistance, and develop cognitive communication.

 The planned work is aimed at turning the child from a passive observer into an active participant in the educational process.
 This was facilitated by methods and techniques that varied depending on the goals and objectives of the project.

-The main principle in working with pupils was to give the child the opportunity to learn about the world around them on their own. own experience in concrete deeds, deeds, because it is such an experience that is remembered for a long time.
+The main principle in working with pupils was to give the child the opportunity to explore the world around them in their own way. own experience in specific deeds and actions, because it is precisely this kind of experience that is remembered for a long time.

-But for the implementation of all plans and ideas, the work of not only kindergarten employees, but also parents and families is necessary.
+But to implement all plans and ideas, the work of not only kindergarten employees, but also parents and families is required.
 It is in the family, in a familiar environment, that children receive initial ideas about the world around them.
-Working with the family was one of those mechanisms that helped to achieve the intended goal.
+Working with the family was one of the mechanisms that helped achieve the intended goal.

-Design and research activity is one of the interactive, innovative methods modern learning, which helps not only the comprehensive development of the child, but also strengthens the positive motivation for knowledge, gives a new impetus to the relationship "parent - child - kindergarten".
+Design and research activities are one of the interactive, innovative methods modern learning, which helps not only the all-round development of the child, but also strengthens positive motivation for knowledge, gives a new impetus to the parent-child-kindergarten relationship.

-Design and research activities provide children with the opportunity to independently acquire knowledge in the process of solving practical problems or problems that require the integration of knowledge from various subject areas.
-If we talk about design and research activities as a pedagogical technology, then this technology involves the use of research, search, problem methods, creative in nature.
-The educator within the framework of the project, experimentation is assigned the role of a developer, coordinator, expert, consultant.
+Project and research activities provide children with the opportunity to independently acquire knowledge in the process of solving practical problems or problems that require the integration of knowledge from various subject areas.
+If we talk about design and research activities as a pedagogical technology, then this technology involves the use of research, search, problem-based methods that are creative in nature.
+Within the framework of the project and experimentation, the teacher is assigned the role of developer, coordinator, expert, and consultant.

-That is, design and research develops children's cognitive skills, the ability to independently construct their knowledge, navigate the information space, develop critical and creative thinking.
+That is, project-research develops children’s cognitive skills, the ability to independently construct their knowledge, navigate the information space, and develop critical and creative thinking.

 This is combined with a group approach to learning.
-Groups determine how they think the solution to this problem: personal motivation is turned on, the process of creativity begins, the process of independent mental work.
-This independence depends on the formation of skills and abilities of project activities.
+Groups determine how they think about solving this problem: personal motivation is activated, the process of creativity, the process of independent mental work begins.
+This independence depends on the development of skills and abilities in project activities.

-A feature of design and research activities in the preschool education system is that the child cannot yet independently find contradictions in the environment, formulate a problem, determine the goal (idea).
-Therefore, in the educational process of the kindergarten, project-research activity often acts as a collaboration in which children and educators take part, as well as parents and other family members.
-The main goal of the design - research method in a preschool institution is the development of personality, intelligence.
+A feature of design and research activities in the preschool education system is that the child cannot yet independently find contradictions in the environment, formulate a problem, or determine a goal (plan).
+Therefore, in the educational process of a kindergarten, project-research activities often act as collaboration, in which children and teachers take part, and parents and other family members are also involved.
+The main goal of the design and research method in a preschool institution is the development of personality and intelligence.

-When developing and implementing the project-research method, I use the method of organized and controlled children's experimentation and search for information in the individual and collective activities of children, methods for ensuring the emotional interest of children, activating children's independent thinking, joint activities of children and adults, game and problem situations.
+When developing and implementing the design and research method, I use the method of organized and controlled children's experimentation and searching for information in children's individual and collective activities, methods for ensuring children's emotional interest, activating children's independent thinking, joint activities of children and adults, play and problem situations.

-Project-research activity involves not only the presence and awareness of a problem, but also the process of its disclosure, solution, that is, action planning, the presence of an idea for solving this problem, a clear distribution of tasks for each participant.
-Projects are used when a research task arises in the educational process, the solution of which requires integrated knowledge from various fields, as well as the use of research methods.
+Project-research activity presupposes not only the presence and awareness of a problem, but also the process of revealing it and solving it, that is, planning actions, having a plan to solve this problem, and a clear distribution of tasks for each participant.
+Projects are used when a research problem arises in the educational process, the solution of which requires integrated knowledge from various fields, as well as the use of research methods.

-The level of participation of preschoolers in design and research activities depends on the age characteristics of children: in the older ones, they are full participants in the project.
+The level of participation of preschoolers in design and research activities depends on the age characteristics of the children: in older children, they are full participants in the project.

-In my experience, I have outlined the work of planning and implementing projects for older children in stages.
+In my experience, I described the work on planning and implementing projects for older children step by step.

-The tasks of research activities for each age are individual.
-So, in working with children of primary preschool age, the teacher can use a hint, suggestive questions.
-And older preschool children need to be given more independence.
-The first step of the educator in working on a project is setting a goal.
-The second step is planning for the chosen problem, which takes into account all types of children's activities: play, cognitive and practical, artistic and speech, labor, communication, etc. At the stage of developing the content of direct educational activities, games, walks, observations and other types activities related to the theme of the project, educators Special attention give to the organization of the environment in groups.
-The environment should develop curiosity in the preschooler.
-When the conditions for working on the project are prepared, the teamwork educator and children.
+The objectives of research activities are individual for each age.
+Thus, when working with children of primary preschool age, a teacher can use a hint, suggestive questions.
+And children of older preschool age need to be given more independence.
+The teacher’s first step in working on a project is setting a goal.
+The second step is planning on the selected problem, which takes into account all types of children's activities: play, cognitive-practical, artistic-speech, work, communication, etc. At the stage of developing the content of direct educational activities, games, walks, observations and other types activities related to the project topic, educators Special attention pay attention to organizing the environment in groups.
+The environment should develop curiosity in a preschooler.
+When the conditions for working on the project are prepared, the collaboration teacher and children.

 Research classes are conducted according to the structure:

-1. Statement of a research task in the form of one or another variant of a problem situation (you need to interest children, make them want to act in order to solve the problem).
+1. Setting up a research problem in the form of one or another version of a problem situation (you need to interest children, make them want to act to solve the problem).

-2. Training of attention, memory, logic of thinking (can be organized before class).
+2. Training of attention, memory, logic of thinking (can be organized before the lesson).

-3. Clarification of life safety rules in the course of experimentation.
+3. Clarification of life safety rules during experimentation.

-5. The choice of equipment, its independent placement in the study area (the activity and independence of all participants in the experiment is important).
+5. Selection of equipment, its independent placement in the research area (the activity and independence of all participants in the experimentation is important).

 6. Distribution of children into groups.

-7. Analysis and generalization of the results of experimentation (identification of the known and unknown; lead to judgments, conclusions and conclusions, which are necessarily recorded in speech, sometimes graphic
+7. Analysis and generalization of the experimental results obtained (identifying the known and the unknown; leading to judgments, inferences and conclusions that are necessarily recorded in speech, sometimes graphically

-Children are not given ready-made knowledge, they are not offered methods of activity.
-A problematic situation is created, which the child will be able to solve if he draws on his own experience, establishes other connections in it, while mastering new knowledge and skills.
+Children are not given ready-made knowledge and are not offered ways of doing things.
+A problematic situation is created, which the child can solve if he draws on his experience, establishes other connections in it, while mastering new knowledge and skills.

 Organization of work on projects (diagram)